beele/homebridge-unifi-protect-camera-motion/README.md

 This Homebridge plugin allows you to add your Unifi Protect Cameras (and their Motion Sensors) to Homekit.

 It is based on the very popular [FFmpeg Homebridge plugin](https://github.com/KhaosT/homebridge-camera-ffmpeg#readme) plugin, with Unifi-specific conveniences added to it.
 It is not necessary to have that plugin installed alongside this one, though they can be installed at the same time if you have non-Unifi Protect cameras as well.

 # How it Works
-This plugin will automatically discover all of the Unifi Protect cameras from your Protect installation, and provide the following sensors for each one that it finds:
+This plugin will automatically discover all the Unifi cameras from your Protect installation, and provide the following sensors for each one it finds:

 * Camera, for viewing live RTSP streams
-* Motion sensor, for sending push-notifications when there is movement
+* Motion sensor, for sending push-notifications when motion or one of the desired objects have been detected
-* A Switch, for easily enabling and disabling motion detection (on by default)
+* A Switch, for easily enabling and disabling motion detection (on by default and after a Homebridge restart)
+* A Switch, to trigger a motion event manually, forcing a rich notification
+* (if enabled) A switch, that acts as a doorbell trigger, to manually trigger a rich doorbell notification

 # Motion Events
-Motion is detected by the Unifi Protect API and is used to generate a Motion Event in Homekit.
-This plugin can use one of two methods to generate these events:
+The plugin uses the Unifi Protect API to get motion events on a per camera basis.
+When motion has been detected one of the two methods below will be used to generate a motion notification in Homekit:
-- The basic method: The "score" of the Unifi Protect motion event (which currently has a bug and is 0 as long as the motion is occurring!)
+- The basic method: The "score" of the Unifi Protect motion event (which currently has a bug and is 0 as long as the motion is ongoing!)
 - The advanced method: Object detection by use of a Tensorflow model.
-This logic/model runs on-device, and no data is ever sent to any online/external/cloud source or service.
-It is based on [this](https://github.com/tensorflow/tfjs-models/tree/master/coco-ssd) project.
+  This logic/model runs on-device, and no data will be sent to any online/external/cloud source or service.
+  It is based on the [coco ssd](https://github.com/tensorflow/tfjs-models/tree/master/coco-ssd) project.

 # Installation:
-Before installing this plugin, please make sure all of the prerequisites are completely first.
+Before installing this plugin, please make sure all the prerequisites have been met first.
 Consult the readme and [the wiki](https://github.com/beele/homebridge-unifi-protect-camera-motion/wiki) before proceeding.

-First, this plugin requires node-canvas:
+In short, the main dependencies are:
 - Raspberry Pi / Ubuntu / Debian Linux:
   - install: `sudo apt-get install build-essential libcairo2-dev libpango1.0-dev libjpeg-dev libgif-dev librsvg2-dev`
 - Mac OS:
-  - install via homebrew: `brew install pkg-config cairo pango libpng jpeg giflib librsvg`
+  - install via Homebrew: `brew install pkg-config cairo pango libpng jpeg giflib librsvg`
 - Linux:
   - install g++: `sudo apt install g++`
 - Other OSes: